-A Fast Track product designation or other designation to facilitate product candidate development may not lead to faster development or a faster regulatory review or approval process, and it does not increase the likelihood that our product candidates will receive marketing approval.
+A Fast Track product designation, Breakthrough Therapy designation or other designation to facilitate product candidate development may not lead to faster development or a faster regulatory review or approval process, and it does not increase the likelihood that our product candidates will receive marketing approval.

 We were granted Fast Track designation by the FDA for lifileucel in advanced melanoma and LN-145 for cervical cancer.
-We may seek Fast Track designation for other of our current or future product candidates.
+We were granted Breakthrough Therapy designation, or BTD, for LN-145 for advanced cervical cancer and Regenerative Medicine Advanced Therapy, or RMAT, designation for lifileucel in advanced melanoma.
+We may seek Fast Track or Breakthrough designation for other of our current or future product candidates.
 Receipt of a designation to facilitate product candidate development is within the discretion of the FDA.
 Accordingly, even if we believe one of our product candidates meets the criteria for a designation, the FDA may disagree.
 In any event, the receipt of such a designation for a product candidate may not result in a faster development process, review, or approval compared to product candidates considered for approval under conventional the FDA procedures and does not assure ultimate marketing approval by the FDA.
 In addition, the FDA may later decide that the products no longer meet the designation conditions.

-While lifileucel has received orphan drug designation for melanoma stages IIB-IV and LN-145 has received orphan drug designation for cervical cancer patients with tumors greater than 2 cm, there is no guarantee that we will be able to maintain this designation, receive these designations for any of our other product candidates, or receive or maintain any corresponding benefits, including periods of exclusivity.
+While lifiteucel has received orphan drug designation for melanoma stages IIB-IV and LN-145 has received orphan drug designation for cervical cancer patients with tumors greater than 2 cm, there is no guarantee that we will be able to maintain this designation, receive these designations for any of our other product candidates, or receive or maintain any corresponding benefits, including periods of exclusivity.